 While these body types aren’t indicators of health, they can guide you in identifying the most efficient way to reach your fitness goals.
 Whether you want to lose fat or gain muscle or both, knowing your body type will help you adjust your diet and training to suit your genetics and metabolism.

 Lastly, know that some people aren’t purely an endomorph, ectomorph, or mesomorph, but rather a hybrid of two body types.
 If you find that you’re more of a “meso-endomorph” hybrid, for example, you should incorporate a balance of the approaches mentioned above for those body types.
-As with any new diet or training program, don’t be afraid to try new things to see what works best for you!

 - Best Pre Workouts